 Penetrating Concrete Sealers

 Silane Sealers--Silanes are considered a water repellent.
 They provide protection against water, moisture, efflorescence, freeze/thaw damage, deicing chemicals, acid rain deterioration, salt intrusion, UV damage, scaling and spalling, dirt buildup, mold and mildew, alkali attack, and corrosion of reinforcing steel.
 Silanes penetrate into the surface and have a chemical reaction with minerals in the capillaries of the substrate to form a cross linked silicone resin within the surface.
 The molecules in this type of sealer are very small which allows for very deep penetration.
 However, because molecules are so small, this results in low coverage rates and as such surface must be heavily saturated or sealer must be applied multiple times with a high actives solid Silane in order to achieve topical protection benefits.
 If achieved though, Silanes offer excellent hydrophobic repellent benefits.
 Silanes can darken a surface with heavy application though.
 Silanes are typically used in sealing very dense surfaces such as high performance concrete and stone.
 Our PS105 and PS109 are Silane based sealers.

 Siloxane/ Silane Sealers--Siloxane/ Silane (or generically referred to as just Siloxane) sealers are a derivative of the Silane family and considered a water repellent.
 They provide protection against water, moisture, efflorescence, freeze/thaw damage, deicing chemicals, acid rain deterioration, salt intrusion, UV damage, scaling and spalling, dirt buildup, mold and mildew, alkali attack, and corrosion of reinforcing steel.
 Siloxanes penetrate into the surface and have a chemical reaction with minerals in the capillaries of the substrate to form a cross linked silicone resin within the surface.
-The molecules in the Siloxane component are very large which results in shallow penetration and excellent topical benefits.
-The Silane component has very small molecules and when combined with the Siloxane component has a larger molecular structure.
+The molecules in the Siloxane component are typically a mixture of different size particles to fill different size voids.
+The Silane component has a very small molecular structure and the Siloxane component has a larger molecular structure.
 The two components work together to achieve a good balance between penetration and coverage rates.
-This type of sealer is an excellent choice for porous concrete, brick, stucco, block, mortar, grout, and other masonry.
+This type of sealer is an excellent choice for porous concrete, exposed aggregate, brick, stucco, block, mortar, grout, and other masonry.
 Our PS110 is a Siloxane/ Silane based sealer.

 Topical Concrete Sealers/ Coatings